toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 35. How can I group all my properties into a collapsable group.

 While not required (in fact they are occasionally controversial and accused of adding code clutter), you can use `#region`s.
 No matter what, I would regions in favor of just commenting the grouping.

+### 36. How should I store date time in .NET?

+IF there is no change of a changes in timezone then use `DateTime`.
+If you need to consider the timezone, then store the time in UTC - `DateTimeOffset`.
+To store only the hour (not the minutes) for an event seems overly restrictive to when a class can start and stop.